MATH 410-1,2,3 Analysis:

 MATH 435 Ergodic Theory:Introduction to abstract ergodic theory, focusing on the asymptotic behavior of measure preserving transformations.
 Topics to be covered include: measure preserving transformations and flows, convergence theorems, recurrence properties, isomorphism invariants, and applications to problems in number theory, probability, and combinatorics.
 Prerequisites: MATH 412-1.

 MATH 440-1,2,3 Geometry/Topology:The course will emphasize examples throughout the year.
-Fall (topology): Topological spaces, fundamental group, covering spaces, principal bundles, vector bundles, classifying spaces.
-Winter (differentiable manifolds): differentiable manifolds; implicit function theorem and Sard's theorem; smooth vector bundles, tangent vectors, tensors, vector fields and flows.
+Fall (differentiable topology): differentiable manifolds; implicit function theorem and Sard's theorem; smooth vector bundles, tangent vectors, tensors, vector fields and flows.
 Lie derivatives, Lie groups and Lie algebras.
 Integral manifolds, Frobenius's theorem.
 Differential forms and the de Rham complex.
 Orientation, integration, Riemannian metrics, geodesics, exponential map.
-Spring (cohomology): de Rham cohomology, Mayer-Vietoris, Poincare' duality, singular homology and cohomology.
+Winter (intro to algebraic topology): The fundamental group of a space, covering spaces, and the Van-Kampen theorem.
+Singular homology, Mayer-Vietoris, degree and Euler characteristic.
+Spring (cohomology): de Rham cohomology, Poincare' duality, singular cohomology.
 Cohomolgy of cell complexes, simplicial cohomology, Cech cohomology.
 Cup product; sheaves.
 Prerequisites: For MATH 440-2: MATH 440-1; For MATH 440-3: MATH 440-2.

 MATH 444 Hamiltonian Dynamics and Symplectic Geometry:Symplectic structure and cotagent bundle.
 Hamiltonian flow and their invariants.
 Integrable systems and stability.
 Lagrangian intersection theory and symplectic fixed points theorems.
 Arnold conjecture on n-torus.